 - Those that have an exemption certificate from the Home Office

 If you wish to make charitable collections (money or goods) on a house to house basis within any locality within Gloucester City you will need a licence from the Council.
 The only exemption from this is for certain nationally recognised charities that hold a Home Office exemption certificate.

 Those with exemption certificates should simply write and tell us when they are collecting and the details will be recorded in the diary.

 For those applying for a licence, we check how many other collections are booked during the period requested / lesser known charities will be asked to send information about their organization together with a copy of their last available statement of accounts.

 When the application form is returned with any information requested, and provided this is satisfactory, we issue a licence and a certificate, together with a form for detailing the returns.

-If you require any further information concerning the above please contact the Environmental Health Team.
+If you require any further information concerning the above please contact the Business Support Team.